 We seldom are so hungry that we need to call on those fat supplies, and so we continue to gain weight.

-So, even after we have had a big meal and we’ve eaten until we’re full ( and sometimes past that point) after a short time we feel hungry again.
+This happens even after we have had a big meal and we’ve eaten until we’re full ( and sometimes past that point).
+After a short time we feel hungry again.

 Are we just plain greedy?
-No, not at all and people who are overweight are simply responding to the carbs in the type of foods they eat.
+No, not at all.
+People who are overweight are simply responding to the carbs in the type of foods they eat.

 The basic problem is not that they are overeating but WHY they are overeating.

-You may do this yourself, and you’ll already know that time and time again you feel hungry when realistically you know that your body doesn’t need more food.
+Chances are that you have found this out already.
+You know that time and time again you feel hungry when realistically your body doesn’t need more food.

 Due to eating a carb heavy diet, insulin can cause too much fat storage, and also make us feel hungry.